khawajac/booking_buddies_frontend/README.md

 Booking Buddies, because your sofa has seen enough of you.

 ## Description
-This project was built using the Booking Buddies API, providing a dynamic frontend from the admin/event planner's point of view, this way ensures that other users can't manipulate or remove other user's data.
+This project was built using the Booking Buddies API, providing a dynamic frontend from an event planner's point of view.
 Here the admin can create, update and delete bookings.

 ## Features